AdamZouari/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/README.md

 ## Load balancing: multiple server nodes

-To do this part, we used this tutoriel: https://httpd.apache.org/docs/2.4/fr/mod/mod_proxy_balancer.html
+To do this part, we used this tutorial: https://httpd.apache.org/docs/2.4/fr/mod/mod_proxy_balancer.html

 We had to add some new mods: